algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 Blending

-Connect the tanks using the system of pumps and pipes to create the desired blend, following the proportions calculated in Tank Allocation.
-Monitor the blending process to verify the quality of the wine with sensors.
+Using the proportions determined in Formula Calculation start the blending process and monitor it using sensors to verify the quality of the wine.

 Testing and Adjusting

-Using multiples quality control measures such as sensory analysis or chemical analysis; test and evaluates the final product.
-Adjuste the formula if necessary.
+Using multiple quality control measures, test and evaluates the final product.
+Adjust the formula if necessary.

 Optimization

-Optimize the algorithm to minimize the number of steps needed to produce the final product, taking into account the limitations of remote testing and the need for precision and consistency(dynamic programming or genitic algorythms could be interesting lead).
+Optimize the algorithm to minimize the number of steps needed to produce the final product, taking into account the need for precision and consistency(dynamic programming or genitic algorythms could be interesting lead).

 ## 5. Non-Functional Requirement